multani/gcp-changelog/content/google-kubernetes-engine/index.md

   + Control planes and nodes with auto-upgrade enabled will be upgraded from version 1.30 to version [1.30.12-gke.1414000](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.30.md#v13012) with this release.
   + Control planes and nodes with auto-upgrade enabled will be upgraded from version 1.31 to version [1.31.11-gke.1036000](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.31.md#v13111) with this release.
   + Control planes and nodes with auto-upgrade enabled will be upgraded from version 1.32 to version [1.32.6-gke.1060000](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.32.md#v1326) with this release.

 ### Changed

-Starting in GKE 1.33.3-gke.1136000, the validation of the HealthCheckPolicy CRD is now performed earlier by GKE Gateway.
-Hence, certain invalid policies are now rejected by `kubectl`.
-The resulting error message will specify why the policy is invalid.

-### Changed